 When treating sprouted weeds, you have two options.

 Weeds without deep roots or runners that grow in relatively contained patterns can be dug out by hand.
 All traces of the weed must be dug out, taking care to shake or disturb it as little as possible.
 You can do this with your hands, but a hand tool makes it much easier.

 This stand-up weed removal tool is a good option.
 It’s easy to use and allows you to extricate the weed slowly and carefully, which is essential.
 I’ve always liked simple hand trowels with a serrated edge.
 Corona, which makes excellent hand tools, makes several hand weeders.
 I use their transplanter as a hand weeder and love how it works.

-The best herbicide depends on the type of winter weed, the cultivated grass or plants being affected, and the climate.
+The best weed killer depends on the type of winter weed, the cultivated grass or plants being affected, and the climate.
 As some weeds develop resistance to certain treatments, it’s often more effective to alternate between two herbicides.